 As a child enters our Academy they are assigned to a House and colour.
 They are given a lanyard in that colour.
-Lanyards are to be worn at the celebration assemblies, when the children have started to collect badges.
+Lanyards are worn at the badge assemblies, when the children have started to collect badges.
 They are not to be taken home until the end of year six.